-- Arial 12-point font must be used in Appendices B and C. - Margins for Appendix B Proposed Research must be 1" x 1". - Text must be single-spaced, with no more than six lines per inch. - Funding amounts should be in Canadian dollars, with no cents. - CVs must adhere to the formatting instructions in the ERA program guidelines.
+- Arial 12-point font must be used in Appendices B and C. - Appendix B must not exceed a maximum of six pages (including appendices). - Margins must be 1" x 1". - Text must be single-spaced. - Ensure that all pages in attachments are numbered. - Funding amounts should be in Canadian dollars, with no cents. - CVs must adhere to the formatting instructions in the ERA program guidelines.